mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

     Please now get started and come up with a new game about solving a problem on Earth.

-> The recording ends and begins to play again.
-> Mick: And it just kept looping.
-I couldn’t understand all of it but I tried to write it down as best as I can.
+> Mick: I couldn’t understand all of it but I tried to write it down as best as I can.
 So from what I’ve work out they’ve looked at our games and they’ve come up with a challenge for us.
 They are coming to Earth so they need to find out if we are worth saving.
 And the way that they are going to decide is by playing the games that we come up with.
 And they are going to set us little challenges.
 So. yeah, that’s the story. (with heavy irony) I’m pretty sure it’s true.
 (Mick and others laugh).

 > So all they’re asking us to do is to come up with a game.
 We’ve got four sessions.
 They want a new game because they’ve already played our old games.
 It’s got to be something about the problems of the world.
 I’ve got a lot of problems.
 It could be big problem or a small problem.
 It could be about your problems.
 But also ideas on how to solve them.
 And yeah.
 That we can work by ourselves but also work as part of a team.
 So we’ve got to give them a report by the end of it as well.
 That’s our mission.